 As micro influencers continue to grow their audiences organically, they tend to have a lot of people following them that they’ve already met or who have been watching their content from the beginning.
 Their audiences have been invited into their personal lives and have watched the impact of their growing influence.
 As micro influencers continue to let their followers in on intimate aspects of their everyday experiences, they’ve drawn loyal audiences who are keen to watch the next video and share their latest blog post.

-Characteristics of micro influencers vary across many different industries and niches.
-They’re thought leaders on topics that interest them and have gained their audience by consistently following their passions, sharing quality and valuable content, and allowing their audience in on the journey.
+Characteristics of micro influencers vary across many different industries and niches but these 6 key characteristics are what makes micro influencers stand out amongst the rest.
+They’re thought leaders on topics that genuinely interest them and have gained their audience by consistently following their passions, sharing quality and valuable content, and allowing their audience in on the journey.